ksutton216/RubberDuckies/README.md

 ![A Beautiful Rubber Duck, made by Armando Are](https://images.pexels.com/photos/3759364/pexels-photo-3759364.jpeg?auto=compress&cs=tinysrgb&h=650&w=940) This duck's raw emotion was captured right at the moment of the duck's last stage of grief by Armando Are

-This photo secured Armando's spot in the club because of how he highlighted the beauty of this duck, and really capture the mysterious wonder of the life of this rubber duck.
+This photo secured Armando's spot in the club because of how he highlighted the beauty of this duck, and really captured the mysterious wonder of the life of this rubber duck.

 And, there is this photograph: